replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/06-completing-the-install/assignment.md

 🏁 Finish
 =========

-You've now successfully build and installed a Kubernetes appliance with the Replicated Embedded Cluster.
+You've now successfully built and installed a Kubernetes appliance with Replicated Embedded Cluster.
 You've seen how the Admin Console guides the installation and had a look at what features it supports.
 Your current installation of SlackerNews runs on a single-node cluster, but you've seen how